How Running in the Cold Impacts Race Performance

 Final thoughts on running in the cold

 From all of these studies, we can conclude that running in the cold can impact performance.
-Luckily, our look into the research also revealed some helpful tips.
+Thankfully, our look into the research also revealed some helpful tips.

-- It’s quite important to stay warm before and during a workout or a race in the cold.
-And, as Doubt points out, it’s important to maintain your body temperature, as it’s much harder to bring it back up once it has dropped.
+- It is important to stay warm before and during a workout or a race in the cold.
+As Doubt points out, it is much harder to bring it back up once it has dropped.
 Warming up before a race or workout becomes even more critical in the cold.

-- Minding your carbohydrate and fluid intake is also important, as you’re more likely to “hit the wall” in training or in a long race during cold weather, and dehydration is a risk too.
-Here is some research on the science of hitting the wall.
+- Maintaining your carbohydrate and fluid intake levels are also important, as you’re more likely to “hit the wall” in training or in a long race during cold weather.
+Dehydration is a big risk too.
+To make sure it does not happen to you, read more research on the science of hitting the wall.

-- Wearing layers is always a good idea, as it’s easier to calibrate your optimal clothing level when you have several thinner layers versus one thick one.
+- Layering is always a good idea in the cold; it is easier to calibrate your optimal clothing level when you have several thinner layers versus one thick one.
 If you’re going to train or race in cold weather frequently, it’s probably worth investing in some technical cold-weather clothing, especially if you encounter cold and wet conditions frequently.
 Here is our guide to winter clothing and what to wear for any given temperature.

-- I’ve always felt that bitter cold is not as bad as 33° and rainy, since rain can make otherwise warm clothes useless.
-Here are my expert tips if you find yourself running in the cold rain often:
+- Bitterly cold days are often not as bad as 33° and rainy; rain can make otherwise warm clothes useless.
+If you find yourself running in cold rain often:

-- Buy some latex gloves.
-Latex is water proof and you can wear the latex gloves under or over your mittens.
+- Buy latex gloves.
+Latex is water proof; you can wear the latex gloves under or over your mittens.
 This will keep your hands dry.
 Once they get wet, your fingers are going to hurt!

 - Wear tight clothing.
 Loose clothes will sag more and weight you down.
 Not only will tight clothes feel more comfortable, but because they are closer to your skin, they can create a layer of warmth similar to that of a wetsuit.